Economics 326 — Introduction to Econometrics II

 Usually, we have two competing hypotheses, and we want to draw a conclusion, based on the data, as to which of the hypotheses is true.

-Null hypothesis, denoted as H_{0}: A hypothesis that is held to be true, unless the data provides a sufficient evidence against it.
+Null hypothesis, denoted as H_{0}: A hypothesis that is held to be true, unless the data provides sufficient evidence against it.

 Alternative hypothesis, denoted as H_{1}: A hypothesis against which the null is tested.
 It is held to be true if the null is found false.